lotabout/write-a-C-interpreter/tutorial/en/7-Statements.md

 ## Return

-Once we met `return`, it means the function is about to end, thus `LEV` is needed to indicate the exit.
+Once we meet `return`, it means the function is about to end, thus `LEV` is needed to indicate the exit.

 ```c